Indian food is like that really cool friend who seemed a bit intimidating at first.

 46. Seekh Kebab

-Seekh Kebabs are essentially delicious, ground spicy lamb skewers.
-Also, they come with some incredible flavors like Garam Masala, garlic, ginger, coriander, and other super delicious ingredients.
+Seekh Kebabs are super delicious, ground spicy meat skewers.
+Also, they come with some tasty flavors like Garam Masala, garlic, ginger, and coriander.

 47. Chana Masala

-Chana masala sounds like an amazing comfort food dish.
-You’re getting tasty chickpeas that are simmered in an amazing tomato, garlic, and, onion curry.
+Chana masala is a wonderful comfort food dish.
+You’re getting tasty chickpeas that are simmered in a really good tomato, garlic, and, onion curry.

-A lot of Indian household are going to make this dish differently, so I think it could be fun to experiment and try different versions of this Chana Masala.
+Also, a lot of Indian households are going to make this dish differently, so I think it could be fun to experiment and try different versions of this Chana Masala.

 48. Malai Kofta